hivsuper/hivsuper.github.io/_posts/2024-04-09-An Issue on Integrating spring-boot-starter-test with Memory DB.md

 </details>

 ## Reproduce the Exception
-The exception can be reproduced by removing the `@SqlMergeMode(MERGE)` from `com.demo.ledger.account.config.MemoryDBTest.java`.
+The exception can be reproduced by removing the `@SqlMergeMode(MERGE)` from `com.demo.account.config.MemoryDBTest.java`.

 ## Root Cause
 Only the latter one will be invoked When there are `@Sql` annotations at class and method level, which has resulted the exception showed at the beginning of the article.